↑ Like this article? Support us with a single click of the AD

 The Six Level Cellblock – –

 Ghosts come from history but can also be part of it.
-When Mansfield was an active prison, inmates told guards they were scared at night.
+When Mansfield was open inmates told guards they were scared at night.

-Sound asleep, they’d feel hands grabbing at the bed sheets.
-The fabric pulled tight and loose again, like a ghost was “tucking them in”.
+When Sound asleep they felt hands grabbing at the bed sheets.
+The fabric pulled tight and loose like a ghost was “tucking them in”.

-Different inmates all over the jail with the same experience at lights-out.
-Some scrambled out of bed to see the covers the once loose covers tucked neatly under the mattress.
+Different inmates all over the jail with the same experience.
+Some scrambled out of bed to see the once loose covers tucked neatly under the mattress.

 The most violent inmates completely freaked out.